On the equivalence of all notions of generalized derivations whose domain is a C$^{\ast}$-algebra: Introduction

-However, if we relax the assumptions that $\mathcal{A}$ and the $\mathcal{A}$-bimodule are both unital, it is not clear whether every generalized derivation of the third type is of the second type.
-This naturally gives rise to a question: are these three notions of generalized derivation defined from a nonunital algebra $\mathcal{A}$ into a $\mathcal{A}$-bimodule equivalent with each other?
-In this paper, we shall give an affirmative answer to this question when $\mathcal{A}$ is a general C$^*$-algebra.
+However, if we relax the assumption that $\mathcal{A}$ is unital, it is not clear whether every generalized derivation of the third type is of the second type.
+This naturally gives rise to a question: are these three notions of generalized derivations from a (non-necessarily unital) C$^*$-algebra $\mathcal{A}$ into an $\mathcal{A}$-bimodule equivalent with each other?
+In this paper, we shall give an affirmative answer to this question.
 In fact, this problem is equivalent to a question on automatic continuity.

 Bounded linear operators which are generalized derivations admit a useful algebraic characterization.